The Association for Animal Welfare Advancement Learning Center

 c) recognize how these techniques and ideas can be used within their (virtual) meetings and day-to-day workplace interactions.

-Jack Flinchum is a doctoral student in the Organizational Science program at UNC Charlotte, working under the direction of Dr. Steven Rogelberg.
-He also serves as the Associate Director of the Shelter Employee Engagement and Development Survey (or SeeDS).
+Jack Flinchum is a doctoral candidate in the Organizational Science program at UNC Charlotte, working under the direction of Dr. Steven Rogelberg.
+He also serves as an Associate Director of the Shelter Employee Engagement and Development Survey (SeeDS).
 SeeDS uses an online assessment tool—tailored specifically to the animal welfare industry—to help private and public shelters run better by surveying employees and providing evidenced-based recommendations.